joelnewcom/joelnewcom.github.io/software-engineering/java/builder-pattern.md

 [Back](index.md)

-Shows how to create an immutable object (Solution by joshua bloch from effective java)
+Shows how to create an immutable object (Solution by Joshua Bloch from effective java)

 ```java
 public class Rocket {